faradey/madock/README.md

 ## Installation

 You need 5 things on your local machine: `git`, `docker`, `docker-compose`, `golang` and `madock`

+_The new version 2 is not backwards compatible with version 1.
+If you have problems with version 2, you can use version 1.x temporarily as it is more stable.
+Version 1 does not receive any more improvements.
+To use version 1 you should switch to [master-1.x.x](https://github.com/faradey/madock/tree/master-1.x.x) branch_

 Follow the installation steps for your system.
 <details>